AZeed18/func_vehicle_cs2/README.md

 This is a CS2 cs_script to help create vehicles with minimal map setup

-A demo map with a vehicle is in maps folder
+A demo map with vehicles is in maps folder

 # Features